WinDurango/Documentation/docs/build-contrib.md

    - C++ (143) Universal Windows Platform Tools
    - .NET Desktop Development
    - Game Development with C++
+8. The project cloned to a folder

+## Running the package

+To run the package, you need to setup the [Launch prerequisites](#to-launch) and have already [registered the package](#registering-the-uwp-package).
+You'll need to also copy in all the DLLs from the latest release/[artifact](https://github.com/WinDurango/WinDurango/actions/workflows/msbuild.yml) into your app's Mount folder (the folder that has the EXE).

+After that, you just need to open the app through the start menu. (or other preferred way of running UWP apps)

 ## Registering the UWP package